COVID-19 Safety Information

 At WA WA this summer, campers will not wear masks when doing activities just with their own cohort, and will wear masks when in a shared space with other cohorts.
 For example, masks will be worn when using our bathhouse, “The Beacon”, when traveling to and from different parts of camp, and during any distanced activities with other cohorts or during contact sports with other cohorts.

 “Visitors Day” is a great WA WA tradition, however we will not hold it this summer in order to limit the number of outside people within base camp.
 Letter writing is always a treasured point of contact while campers are at camp.
 The landline phone is also available for phone calls as needed.

-Our camper cabins, bathhouse, lodge and dining hall are all already extremely well ventilated and have a notable amount of open air capabilities.
+Our camper cabins, bathhouse, lodge and dining hall are all already extremely well ventilated and have a notable amount of open-air capabilities.
 In addition, our daily activities take place outside on our lake, fields and trails as much as possible.

-As we have learned over the past year, families can help stop the spread of COVID-19 by wearing masks in public, using proper hand washing and cough covering methods, staying home when sick, and getting vaccinated when eligible.
+As we have learned over the past year, families can help stop the spread of COVID-19 by wearing masks in public, using proper handwashing and cough covering methods, staying home when sick, and getting vaccinated when eligible.

-Our partners in planning for Summer 2021:
+Our partners in COVID-19 planning and response:

 - Massachusetts Camping Association

 - American Camping Association